MonetDB/MonetDB.R/README.md

 conn = dbConnect(MonetDB.R::MonetDB(), '<database-name>')
 ```

-If the '<database>' argument is left blank, it will default to the 'demo' database.
+If the `<database-name>` argument is omitted, it will default to the 'demo' database.

 ## Unit testing
 The unit tests can be run from the shell: